albihasani94/threatfabric-challenge/README.md

 ## Local Development on your machine

-This focuses on three steps.

-- Build the artifact `jar`
-- Build a docker image out of this artifact
-- Compose this image along a postgres container

 ### Running it straight

 If you want to get going quickly run straight `build.sh`.